Tsukisoft/direct-storage-rs/README.md

  2. Extract the package file (`.nupkg` files are just `.zip` files).
  3. Copy the ".dll" files from the folder for you architecture (under `\native\bin`).
- 4. Copy the ".lib" file form the folder for your architecture (under `\native\lib`)
+ 4. Copy the ".lib" file from the folder for your architecture (under `\native\lib`)
  5. Place the `dstorage.dll`, `dstoragecore.dll` and `dstorage.lib` files
     into the working directory of your project.